eldun/eldun.github.io/_drafts/rt-part-3.md

 return false
 </code></pre>

-### <a id="implementing-a-hierarchy-using-axis-aligned-bounding-boxes"></a>Implementing a Hierarchy Using Axis-Aligned Bounding Boxes
+### Understanding Axis-Aligned Bounding Boxes (AABBs)

 We want our bounding box collisions to be fast and as compact as possible.
 For this, we'll implement a popular solution - axis-aligned bounding boxes (AABB's).
 These boxes will be "parallelepipeds" - 3d parallelograms.
+Another option would be to use spheres, but depending on the shape of the object in question, spheres can result in more false positive collisions than a bounding box (Imagine enclosing a person in a sphere vs. in a box).

 ![Parallelpiped](/assets/images/blog-images/path-tracer/the-next-week/parallelepiped-wiki.svg)